 Snowshoe Hogg's Falls to take in the icy splendor during the winter months.
 Be sure to pick up a copy of the Winter Waterfalls Brochure to snowshoe other waterfalls in Grey County.

 This multi-purpose, fully accessible recreation destination has altered the culture of fitness and recreation across Grey and Bruce Counties.
 The dream became reality when the City and Family Y forged a new partnership toward the creation of this facility and the Federal and Provincial governments made funding commitments along with over 800 generous donors from this community.
-The facility at

 Beautiful Owen Sound harbourfront park with beach, picnic shelter, washrooms, extensive play area, amphitheatre, soccer fields and trails.
 Site of the Summerfolk Music & Crafts Festival, Canada Day Celebrations, Owen Sound Ribfest and more!